004Ajay/Main-Project/README.md

     cd Main-Project
 ```

-3. Create a virtual environment
+3. Create a virtual environment or see [this](https://medium.com/@ajaytshaju/how-to-make-a-virtual-environment-in-python-windows-17a30b67d3bc) for a detailed guide.

 ```
     python -m venv <your env name>